RafaRemote/oc_python_p02_market_analysis/readme.md

 ## commands

-in the terminal, type

 ```
 python3 scrape.py [arg1] [arg2] [arg3]
 ```

 arg1 is for one book scraping : type the url of the page of a chosen book on books.toscrape.com.
-arg2 is for one category scraping: type the name of the category you want to scrape. (onbly lowecases and dashes instead of spaces). arg3 is for for all categories scraping: type 'everything' to scrape all the categories in one time.
+arg2 is for one category scraping: type the name of the category you want to scrape. (onbly lowecases and dashes instead of spaces).
+arg3 is for for all categories scraping: type 'everything' to scrape all the categories in one time.

 when you don't to scrape one of the 3, just type 'pass'.